 Polk County Conservation Board initiated a controlled waterfowl hunting program at the Chichaqua Bottoms Greenbelt in 1973.
 Each year, the program allows the reservation of up to 12 hunting blinds per day.
 Up to four people are allowed per blind.
 Hunting is allowed Saturdays, Sundays, Tuesdays, and Thursdays from legal opening time until 1 p.m.
 The controlled program runs from the start of the early duck season through November 30 yearly.
 Blinds are located adjacent to waters that are part of a five hundred acre refuge.
 The program has been very popular with central Iowa hunters.
 The County’s operation is the only program of its kind still operating in the state.
 It has been popular for older hunters who find it difficult to wade in many public marshes, but can walk to individual blinds over dry land at Chichaqua.
 The layout of the area, access to the blinds, and the need for no boats make it more attractive.
-Accomodations are available for hunters with accessibility challenges.
+Accommodations are available for hunters with accessibility challenges.

 Waterfowl hunting blinds at Chichaqua Bottoms Greenbelt can be reserved by calling the Chichaqua office at (515) 967-2596 from 8 a.m. to 4:30 p.m.
 The twelve blinds are located in both marsh and woodland settings.
-Daily reservations are $25 per hunting blind.
+Daily reservations are $30 per hunting blind.
 Chichaqua is a half hour northeast of Des Moines near Elkhart and Bondurant.

 Non-toxic shot (non-lead) is required of shotgun hunters on all Polk County Conservation Board land.
 The only exceptions include deer and turkeys.
 Lead shot may still be used at the designated trap range at Chichaqua.
 This new policy brings the Polk County Conservation Board in line with current regulations on many state and federally-owned Waterfowl Production Areas.

-to participate in a controlled bowhunt for antlerless deer at several Polk
+The Polk County Conservation Board issues special use permits allowing bowhunters to participate in a controlled bowhunt for antlerless deer at several Polk County Conservation Board parks.

 This controlled bowhunt is being held in response to continued growth in the urban deer population that has resulted in damage to natural vegetation, increased deer/vehicle collisions, and damage to private landscaping.
 Urban deer populations can double every 3 to 4 years if left unchecked.

-Application for Controlled Bowhunt
+- Application for Controlled Bowhunt (Fillable Form)

-2012-2013 Controlled Bowhunt Report
+- 2022-2023 Controlled Bowhunt Report

-H.U.S.H.
+- H.U.S.H.
 (Help Us Stop Hunger)

-Iowa DNR Deer Hunting Information
+- Iowa DNR Deer Hunting Information

 To participate in this program hunters must do the following: